MuditSharma29/Blockchain-CSF425/README.md

 You are all set to view the blockchain and use it.
 The endpoints and therir functionalities are listed below :
 GET endpoints=>
+/chain: displays info about the whole chain
+/mine:  to add all the left transactions to the block and add it to the block /time:  to display the time of each transaction

 POST endpoints=>
+/new_transaction: to add a new transaction to the pool /add_block:       to add a whole new block to the blockchain (multiple transactions in a block) /register_node:   to register a node to the network /register_with:   to register and sync a new node to the network